Daryl0101/dfa-static-web-app/README.md

-# dfa-static-web-app
+# DFA Static Web App
-Static Web App for a DFA
+Static Web App for a Deterministic Finite Automata (DFA)
 ## Prerequisites
 1. Pull this repo.
 2. Create a virtual environment using the command `py -m venv env`.